 First Flights of New Aircraft

 The Bombardier CSeries and Airbus A350 are due for first flights this year.
-The CSeries will bring a new level of efficiency to the narrow-body… Continue reading
+The CSeries will bring a new level of efficiency to the narrow-body world, and in their… Continue reading

 Selecting engines for an Airbus single aisle aircraft is highly competitive.
 Both engine OEMs fight hard for each sale.
 So what does the score look like?
 First let’s look at in service aircraft.
 Continue reading